dfinity/portal/docs/developer-docs/functionality/bitcoin/local-development.md

 which states that, in order for you to spend them, you will first need to mine 100 additional blocks.

-Let's mine 100 additional blocks.
-Run the following:
+Let's mine 100 additional blocks by running the following command:

     ./bin/bitcoin-cli -conf=$(pwd)/bitcoin.conf generatetoaddress 100 mtbZzVBwLnDmhH4pE9QynWAgh6H3aC1E6M